jordansybesma/DataVisFinal/README.md

 Sonia Moreno, Jordan Sybesma, Thomas Scruggs
 Fall 2018

-Our visualization displays diabetes prevalence per county, income per county, how these two variables are related to each other, and how they change over time (between 2004 and 2013).
+Our dynamic visualization displays diabetes prevalence per county, income per county, how these two variables are related to each other, and how they change over time (between 2004 and 2013).

 ![ScreenShot](DiabetesAndIncomeStaticExample.JPG)